d3cod3/SecTorPi/README.md

 # Server must support DNS security extensions (DNSSEC)
 require_dnssec = true

+# Always use TCP to connect to upstream servers.
+ force_tcp = true

+ # SOCKS proxy
+ proxy = 'socks5://127.0.0.1:9050'
 ```

 In order to have dnsmasq running with dnscrypt we need to modify our /etc/dnsmasq.conf: